alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 **Kycera**
 *Tone:* Measured.
 Restrained.
 Painfully honest.

 Kycera will admit that her instinct is to act.
 She will also admit that her instinct has not always served her well in the past.
-She will open up, confessing to the crew that she was once an assassin
+She will open up, confessing to the crew that she was once an assassin who worked for the Chainmen, helping to enslave peoples across wildspace.
+She admits that she his this from all but Inda.

 **Lysan**
 *Tone:* Direct, blunt